opulo-inc/ohai/docs/feeder8/assembly/index.md

    	![](img/PXL_20230125_205545511.jpg)

-1. Insert the `drive-motor` cable into the six-pin connector on `feeder-motherboard`
+1. Tilt the PCB slightly to insert the `drive-motor` cable into the six-pin connector on `feeder-motherboard`
 		![](img/drivemotor.jpg)